 When Will Day-use and Overnight Permits Be Made Available?

-How Much do Day-use and Overnight Permits Cost?
+How Much Do Day-use and Overnight Permits Cost?

-Day-use permits cost $1 each, and overnight permits run $6 apiece — though the overnight permit is good for a group of up to 12.
+Day-use permits cost $1 each, and overnight permits run $6 apiece—though the overnight permit is good for a group of up to 12.

 How Can You Secure Permits?